Nightclub: 1990s, 2000s, and 2010s

 Video art has been used in nightclubs since the 1960s, but especially with the rise of electronic dance music since the late 1980s.
 VJing gained more and more importance.
 VJs ("video jockeys") mix video content in a similar manner that DJs mix audio content, creating a visual experience that is intended to complement the music.

 2020s

-The 2020s started with the global COVID-19 pandemic, which closed nightclubs worldwide – the first ever synchronized, global shutdown of nightlife.
+In early 2020s, the global COVID-19 pandemic, triggerd nightclubs to close worldwide – the first ever synchronized, global shutdown of nightlife.
 In response, online "virtual nightclubs" developed, hosted on video-conferencing platforms such as Zoom.
 As countries relaxed lockdown rules following drops in case numbers, some nightclubs reopened in repurposed form as sat-down pubs.
-As vaccine rollouts reached advanced stages, nightclubs were able to reopen with looser restrictions, such as producing certification of full vaccination upon entry.
+As vaccine rollouts reached advanced stages, nightclubs were able to reopen with nil or looser restrictions, such as producing certification of full vaccination upon entry.

 Entry criteria

 Many nightclubs use bouncers to choose who can enter the club, or specific lounges or VIP areas.
 Some nightclubs have one group of bouncers to screen clients for entry at the main door, and then other bouncers to screen for entry to other dance floors, lounges, or VIP areas.
 For legal reasons, in most jurisdictions, the bouncers have to check ID to ensure that prospective patrons are of legal drinking age and that they are not intoxicated already.
 In this respect, a nightclub's use of bouncers is no different from the use of bouncers by pubs and sports bars.
 However, in some nightclubs, bouncers may screen patrons using criteria other than just age and intoxication status, such as dress code, guest list inclusion, and physical appearance.

 This type of screening is used by clubs to make their club "exclusive", by denying entry to people who are not dressed in a stylish enough manner.
 While some clubs have written dress codes, such as no ripped jeans, no jeans, no gang clothing, and so on, other clubs may not post their policies.
 As such, the club's bouncers may deny entry to anybody at their discretion.
 The guest list is typically used for private parties and events held by celebrities.
 At private parties, the hosts may only want their friends to attend.
 At celebrity events, the hosts may wish the club to only be attended by A-list individuals.